-Physics General Subject
+Physics

-Physics provides opportunities for students to engage with classical and modern understandings of the universe.

-Students learn about the fundamental concepts of thermodynamics, electricity and nuclear processes; and about the concepts and theories that predict and describe the linear motion of objects.
-Further, they explore how scientists explain some phenomena using an understanding of waves.
-They engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
-They study modern physics theories and models that, despite being counterintuitive, are fundamental to our understanding of many common observable phenomena.
+Physics provides opportunities for students to engage with the classical and modern understandings of the universe.
+In Unit 1, students learn about the fundamental concepts of thermodynamics, electricity and nuclear processes.
+In Unit 2, students learn about the concepts and theories that predict and describe the linear motion of objects.
+Further, they will explore how scientists explain some phenomena using an understanding of waves.
+In Unit 3, students engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
+Finally, in Unit 4, students study modern physics theories and models that, despite being counterintuitive, are fundamental to our understanding of many common observable phenomena.